smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 upgrade process at a later date.
 Important software fixes might have been added to the install file.

 Delete the installation save file:

 **DLTF FILE(QGPL/LI181ppp)**

-... where \"ppp\" is the LSAM PTF level of the newest Installation Save file.
+... where "ppp" is the LSAM PTF level of the newest Installation Save file.

 Delete the installation objects library: